celestiaorg/celestia-node/docs/adr/adr-004-state-interaction.md

 A **bridge** node will run a `StateProvider` (server-side of `P2PAccessor`).
 The `StateProvider` will be responsible for relaying the state-related queries through to its trusted celestia-core node.

-The `StateProvider` will be initialised with a `lens.ChainClient` that will be used under the hood for communication with its already-configured celestia-core RPC connection.
+The `StateProvider` will be initialised with a celestia-core RPC connection.
 It will listen for inbound state-related queries from its peers and relay the received payloads to celestia-core.